probeiuscorp/rfcs/text/0000-context-applicative.md

 No existing APIs are modified so it is opt-in only.

 A codemod for TypeScript users _could_ be made to convert existing explicit type annotations of `Context<T>`'s to `WritableContext<T>`.
-Beyond that, everything should Just Work.

 # How we teach this

-These methods could share one docs page, and beyond that would be out of the users way.
+These methods could share one docs page, and beyond that would be out of the user's way.
-For the users who stumble on it while poking around:
+For the users who stumble upon it while poking around:

 - `.map` is already a familiar name from Array, and
 - they are completely described by their types (not preserving identity is their only non-pure semantic, and that has strong precedence from Array `.map`).